Hydrogen stations

 • Electrolyzers in industrial complexes:

-It will also implement electrolyzers in the environment of its industrial complexes.
-The first will be installed in the Petronor refinery, in Bilbao, and will have a capacity of 2.5 MW.
-This plant will enter into operation in the first quarter of 2023 and will supply both the refinery and some facilities of the Margen Izquierda Technology Park.
+We will also implement electrolyzers in the environment of its industrial complexes.
+The first was installed in the Petronor refinery, in Bilbao, and has a capacity of 2.5 MW.
+This plant is now in operation and supplies both the refinery and some facilities of the Margen Izquierda Technology Park.

 • I+D to promote renewable hydrogen: